dotlang/language/doc/RFE.md

 1. `my_map := $["A"=>1, "B"=>2, "C"=>3]`
 5. `my_map := map[string,int]$["A"=>1, "B"=>2, "C"=>3]`

+? - protocols?
-? - To have minimum impact on the language and concepts but have protocols, we can define expected functions as a tuple with function pointers. an input of type this, can use core function to get appropriate functions from current environment.
+To have minimum impact on the language and concepts but have protocols, we can define expected functions as a tuple with function pointers. an input of type this, can use core function to get appropriate functions from current environment.
 `func process(a:int, x: RequiredFunctions)` `process(10, &)`
 `process(10, ${&})`